antoche/android-debug/README.md

 * If something doesn't seem to work, check logcat.
 * Don't forget to read the comments and the vendor's docs.
 * You can add as many reporters as you like, except for the ACRA-based reporters (you can only have one of those).
   They should all work in parallel (and their exception handler should chain).
-If you use more than one ACRA-based reorter, they'll override each other's config and the last one will win.
+If you use more than one ACRA-based reporter, they'll override each other's config and the last one will win.
+* To get the most of the log reporting, use Logback's logger via `Logging.getLogger` instead of Android's (see the reporters' code for examples).
+This allows you to send your logs in the crash reports (for those that support it) by loggin into a file without having to deal with the broken logcat permission.
+All log calls still go into logcat as well.
+It's a good idea to clean up the log file every once in a while (e.g., call `Logging.deleteLog` when your main activity is destroyed or stopped).

 ## Reporters requirements